-- To the onions, add the remaining 4 cups of water and blended cheese sauce.
-Swish the remaining 1/2 cup of water around in the blender to clean it, include that water to the pot as well.
+- Pour the 2 cups of water, 2 cups of broth and blended cheese sauce into the pot.
+Swish the remaining ½ cup of water from the cheese sauce around in the blender to clean it, include that water to the pot as well.

 - Add in the pasta and give it a mix.

-- Bring the pasta to a low simmer.
+- Cover and bring the pasta to a low simmer.
 Continuously check and stir the pasta to keep it from sticking to the bottom and adjust the heat as needed.
 Simmer for 7-10 minute or until the pasta is al dente.
-(If necessary, add more water, a few tablespoons at a time, to maintain creaminess while the mac and cheese cooks.)
+(If necessary, add more water, a few tablespoons at a time, to maintain creaminess while the pasta cooks.)

 - Taste and adjust seasonings.
 (If needed, add more salt, garlic and/or nooch)